schoettl/sets/README.md

 This program generates sets or non-sets with special properties.

 The Set game is used in some psychological studies.
-In these studies computer generated set items are presented to the subjects.
+In these studies computer-generated set items are presented to the subjects.
 The subjects have to determine if the items are a set or not.

-For exampe, the studies' conductor may want to have the third set item to be an "oddball" that is different in exactly two features (e.g. color and shape).
+Using this program, the researcher can create specific kinds of sets and non-sets.
+In the case of sets, it is possible to adjust the number of features that fulfill each of the two set rules ("match" and "span").
+In the case of non-sets, the last item of a valid set is replaced by an "oddball" item, which brakes the set rules.
+Using this program, it is possible to determine how many rule(s) the oddball brakes and which one(s).

 This program can generate a variety of sets or non-sets with special properties.
 It's written in Haskell, so you need to setup a Haskell environment